Janine Jones, PhD, NCSP (PY00002482)

-Dr. Missall is an Associate Professor in the University of Washington, School Psychology Program.
+Dr. Missall is the Director of the University of Washington, School Psychology Program and she oversees the program operations.
+She is a Professor of School Psychology at the University of Washington.
 She conducts research on child development from birth to age 8, and specializes in studying school readiness, early school adjustment, and academic and social-emotional assessment and intervention for children at a young age.
 Her recent work has focused on assessment and intervention in the areas of early literacy and early mathematics for preschool-aged children.

-Dr. Olson is the assessment coordinator for the School Psychology Clinic.
-She completes all intakes for families who request psychological and learning assessments from the School Psychology Clinic.
-As a Licensed Psychologist, Dr. Olson teaches practicum courses in assessment and supervises the student clinicians in the evaluation process.
-She has expertise in neurodevelopmental disabilities, and interventions for developmental disabilities and behavior.
+Dr. Matlack completes all intakes for families who request psychological and learning assessments from the School Psychology Clinic.
+Dr. Matlack teaches practicum courses in counseling and assessment and supervises student clinicians in the evaluation process.

 Clinicians that provide services at the University of Washington, School Psychology Clinic are graduate students in the School Psychology program.
 They provide direct services under the supervision of a licensed psychologist/faculty member.
 All clinicians are required to complete an on-line HIPAA training course offered by the University of Washington, demonstrate proof of completion of this course to the Clinic Director, and carry student malpractice insurance, as covered by the University of Washington.